 The Schecter Reaper 6 FR is a real chug machine.
-It’s loaded with the type of features that metal players demand, and everything is just beautifully executed.
-Immediately on unboxing we were able to tell that this was a special guitar.
+It’s loaded with the type of features that metal players demand and everything is just beautifully executed.
+Immediately upon unboxing, we were able to tell this was a special guitar.

 It was loaded with a pair of high output Diamond Decimator Humbucker pickups.
 Even with moderate gain, the tones were outrageous, but when cranked into full distortion they came even further to life.
 The pickups were so incredibly clear, with amazing articulation and note separation.
-In the bridge position the tones were particularly aggressive, although rolling back the volume did yield some nice cleans, too.
-The neck pickup was thick, and as with the bridge, remained clear even with tons of gain.
+In the bridge position the tones were particularly aggressive, although rolling back the volume did yield some nice cleans.
+The neck pickup was thick and as with the bridge, remained clear even with tons of gain.

-We were even able to mix things up with single coil tones, too, thanks to the push pull coil splitting functionality.
+We were even able to mix things up with single-coil tones, thanks to the push pull coil splitting functionality.

-Verdict: The Schecter Reaper 6 FR delivers face melting metal performance, and is thoroughly deserving of the Editor’s Pick award.
-It’s a fast player, it serves up giant tones, and the genuine Floyd Rose was the icing on the cake
+Verdict: The Schecter Reaper 6 FR delivers face-melting metal performance and is thoroughly deserving of the Editor’s Choice award.
+It’s a fast player, it serves up giant tones, and the genuine Floyd Rose was the icing on the cake.